dpinela/HollowKnight.RandomizerMod/README.md

 - (Mostly) compatible with BingoUI - Counters may pop up at strange times, but they should be correct including items sent from other players

 ## Getting Started
-1. Download the zip from the releases page on github: (TODO: LINK HERE)
+1. Download the zip from the releases page on github: https://github.com/CallumMoseley/HollowKnight.RandomizerMod/releases
 2. Install SeanprCore.dll if you haven't already (this can be done through the mod installer: https://www.nexusmods.com/hollowknight/mods/9)
 3. Copy MultiWorldProtocol.dll, RandomizerLib3.0.dll, and RandomizerMod3.0.dll into `Hollow Knight/hollow_knight_Data/Managed/Mods` (this will replace the existing RandomizerMod3.0 if you have it installed
 4. Download MultiWorldServer.zip from releases and extract it to wherever you would like to run the server from